primeqa/primeqa/examples/lfqa/README.md

 # Long Form Question Answering (LFQA)

 LFQA is a form of generative question answering.
 Given a question,  the retriever component retrieves the supporting documents and a reader component generates the answer conditioned on the supporting documents.
-The system generate generates complex multi-sentence answers.
+The system generates complex multi-sentence answers.

 ## KILT-ELI5

-The following shows how to build information retrieval and reader components to generate and answer for the KIlT-ELI5 dataset.
+The following shows how to build information retrieval and reader components to generate answers for the KIlT-ELI5 dataset.

+Before continuing below make sure you have PrimeQA [installed](https://primeqa.github.io/primeqa/installation.html).

 ### 1. Download the data from [facebookresearch/KILT](https://github.com/facebookresearch/KILT)